-The decision to make a referral for an Education, Health and Care Plan will usually be taken at a progress review.
+The decision to make a referral for an Education, Health and Care Plan will usually be taken at an IPP meeting where progress is reviewed.
 The application for an Education, Health and Care Plans will combine information from a variety of sources including:

-- · Parents
+- Parents

-- · Teachers
+- Teachers

-- · SENCo
+- Inclusion Leader/SENDCo

-- · Social Care
+- Social Care

-- · Health professionals
+- Health professionals

 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
-A decision will be made by a group of people from education, health and social care about whether or the child is eligible for an EHC Plan.
+A decision will be made by a group of people from education, health and social care about whether or not the child is eligible for an EHC Plan.
 Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan.

-Further information about EHC Plans can found via the SEND Local Offer: http://bournemouth.sendlocaloffer.co.uk
+Further information about EHC Plans can found via the SEND Local Offer: